networknt/light-doc/content/en/tutorial/graphql/mutation-idl.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In the [mutation tutorial][], we have create a new project by copying and modifying [hello world tutorial][].
-In this tutorial, we are going to generate the project from IDL and modify it to build the same project.
-Users can compare between these two implementation and see the difference.
-Also, this might help users to realize that in which situation, you should just copy existing project and create the schema on your own or create the schema first and generate the project from it.
+In the [mutation tutorial][], we have created a new project by copying and modifying [hello world tutorial][].
+In this tutorial, we are going to generate the project from IDL and change it accordingly.
+Users can compare between these two implementations and see the difference.
+It helps users to understand that in which case to copy an existing project and create the schema or create the schema first and generate the project from it.

 ### Prepare environment

-First we need to clone light-codegen, model-config and light-example-4j into your workspace.
+First, we need to clone light-codegen, model-config, and light-example-4j into your workspace.
 I am using networknt as workspace in my home directory.

 ```
 cd ~/networknt